aws-banjo/DOOM-Bedrock/README.md

 ![Playing Doom powered by Amazon Bedrock](./bedrock_doom_cover.png)

 ## Introduction
-DOOM-Bedrock leverages the LevDoom benchmark, which offers various difficulty levels based on visual modifications.
+DOOM-Bedrock leverages [VizDoom](https://github.com/Farama-Foundation/ViZDoom) and the [LevDoom](https://github.com/TTomilin/LevDoom) benchmark, which offers various difficulty levels based on visual modifications.
 While LevDoom was originally designed for research in deep reinforcement learning generalization, our project takes a different approach.
 We harness the power of Amazon Bedrock to process screen data using multimodal Large Language Models (LLMs), determining the next actions in gameplay.

 Our focus is on the `Seek and Slay` module, where the AI agent navigates the map to locate and engage enemies.
 This unique combination of classic gaming and cutting-edge AI showcases the potential of LLMs in complex, visual decision-making tasks.